 What Is Project Lifesaver?

-Project Lifesaver is a national proactive, electronic tracking, program used to assist in locating people with Alzheimer's disease and related disorders or children with Down's Syndrome or Autism Spectrum Disorder that wander from home and become lost.
+Project Lifesaver is a national proactive, electronic tracking, program used to assist in locating people with Alzheimer's disease and related disorders or individuals with Down's Syndrome or Autism Spectrum Disorder that may become lost and endangered.

-A lost child with Autism or Downs Syndrome or an adult wandering from dementia constitutes a critical emergency and present challenges to police in searching and rescue operations.
+A lost individual with Autism or Downs Syndrome or an adult who becomes lost due to dementia constitutes a critical emergency and present challenges to police in search and rescue operations.
 While we cannot predict when a person will become lost, we can prepare.

-The Virginia Beach Police Department in partnership with Project Lifesaver has launched a planned response to all missing persons at-risk and others with special needs that wander off.
+The Virginia Beach Police Department in partnership with Project Lifesaver has launched a planned response to all missing persons at-risk and others with special needs that may become lost.
 We have teams of trained officers and special tracking equipment to help locate missing persons who are enrolled in Project Lifesaver.
-Our department is the first major city police department in the country to take on this effort.
+Our department is the first major city police department in the country to take on this effort and currently manages the largest program of this kind in the world.

 How Does It Work?

-The Project Lifesaver uses a personalized transmitter, powered by a small battery, that emits a constant radio signal 24-hours a day.
-Once the police are called that a person is missing, officers identify that signal from a specialized directional antenna and are able to track the wandering person.
+Project Lifesaver uses a personalized transmitter, powered by a small battery, that emits a constant radio signal 24-hours a day.
+Once the police are advised that a person is missing, officers identify the signal using a specialized directional antenna and are able to track the missing person.
 This equipment is used on foot, in cars and also by air providing maximum cover and capability for search efforts for several miles using the tracking equipment.
 This is a very successful program.
-Nationwide, Project Lifesaver has responded to over 2,000 rescues and all were 100% successful with a recovery time less than 30 minutes.
+Nationwide, Project Lifesaver has responded to over 3,000 rescues and all were 100% successful with a recovery time averaging less than 30 minutes.

 What Does It Cost?